AlenjaksAbraham/vg-sales-analyzer/man/README.md

 **top.selling.games:**
 What it does:
-Sorts and returns the top n best-selling video games in a given region.
+Sorts and returns the top best-selling video games in a given region.

 Output:
 A table of the top games with columns like name, platform, year, genre, publisher, and sales.